Dhruv-J/grafana-dependency-plugin/README.md

-# Grafana Service Dependency Graph Plugin
+# Grafana Dependency Plugin

-## What is Grafana Service Dependency Graph Plugin?
+## What is Grafana Dependency Plugin?

-Grafana Service Dependency Graph Plugin allows users to visualize how Pods send and receive traffic to and from other Pods and Services.
+Grafana Service Dependency Plugin allows users to visualize how Pods send and receive traffic to and from other Pods and Services.
 To help visualize the flows, the plugin groups Pods by Pod labels and shows them 'inside' the Node they are a part of.